jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_eligibleof.md

   // Get a reference to the project's latest funding cycle. configuration = latestConfigurationOf[_projectId];

-  // If there isn't one, theres also no eligible funding cycle. if (configuration == 0) return 0;

-  // Get the necessary properties for the latest funding cycle.
+  // Get the latest funding cycle.
   JBFundingCycle memory _fundingCycle = _getStructFor(_projectId, configuration);

   // If the latest is expired, return an empty funding cycle.